wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   在編譯器符合 ISO C++11 規範之前，下列程式碼會加以編譯，致使 x 解析為 int 類型：
+-   Before the compiler was made compliant with ISO C++11, the following code would have compiled and caused x to resolve to type int:

     ```cpp
     auto x = {0};